ryantrainor/ryantrainor.github.io/_pages/research.md

 ===

 Several of  my projects focus on understanding a specific type of light called Lyman-alpha (Lya) emission.
-As described in the right sidebar, Lya emission is emitted by excited hydrogen gas, and excited hydrogen tends to sit near newly-formed stars and "active" black holes in galaxies.
+Lya emission is emitted by excited hydrogen gas, and excited hydrogen tends to sit near newly-formed stars and "active" black holes in galaxies.
 Using this light is therefore a good way to see where stars and black holes are forming in the Universe.